taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 Download the xloader.zip.
 The unzipped XLoader folder includes the avrdude files and also the DEVICES.TXT file which provides the hardware options for the XLoader menu.
 There are only 4 fields on the XLoader menu: the hex file, the Device (ATmega328), the COM port, and the Baud Rate (57600).

 The hex file contains the firmware.
-Its github address has been noted above.
-Click on RAW, Select ALL, Copy all the hex codes lines, put them into a TXT file with the extension “.hex”, with windows notebook or another plain text editor.
+Its github address has been noted above in the Oct win-7 thread ,  link and location of the firmware hex file (the **current version of the Nano firmware**  which is the [[bGeigieNano.hex file|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigieNano.hex]] in the [[bGeigieNanoKit repository|https://github.com/Safecast/bGeigieNanoKit]].
+The Xloader uses a copy of that file on your drive.
+So first browse to that current bGeigieNano.hex in the github archive.
+Press RAW button to see just the text.
+With notebook or some plain ASCII text editor, copy all that text into some  anyfilename.hex on your drive, a TXT file with the extension “.hex”, the nano firmware file for XLoader.
 The easiest location for the hex file is in the same XLoader folder.

 The Arduino Fio uses ATmega328, according to the [[Sparkfun page|https://www.sparkfun.com/products/10116]] and this [[Arduino list|http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems]].